Tree Kit Instructions

 Preparation:

-5. Using a razor or scissors, carefully cut out the bottom of the plastic growing pod.
-This is necessary as the burlap sack is attached to the pod, separating it from the top.
+6. Using a razor or scissors, carefully cut the bottom of the plastic growing pod to separate it and the tree from the rest of the growing pod.
+This is necessary as the burlap sack is glued to the pod.

 Transplanting:

 1. With a razor or scissors, carefully cut off the bottom of the burlap sack.
-This prevents the plastic growing pod from being buried and encourages root spread.
+This prevents the plastic bottom of the growing pod from being buried and encourages root spread.

 4. Place the tree upright in the hole and pack soil around the burlap, ensuring there are no air pockets.